Traffic Count Data Analysis Using Mixtures of Kato--Jones Distributions: Comparison with other models

+\kotar{We compare other \kota{multimodal} distributions with our proposed model in terms of \katot{practicability and fit}.
+The distributions considered here are the mixture of von Mises distributions (MovM), the mixture of wrapped Cauchy distributions (MowC), the mixture of sine-skewed von Mises distributions (MossvM) and the mixture of sine-skewed wrapped Cauchy distributions (MosswC) whose densities are given by}

-where $\mu \in [0, 2\pi)$ is the mean direction, $\kappa \in [0, \infty)$ is a concentration parameter, $I_{0}(\cdot)$ is the modified Bessel function of the first kind and order zero\chris{,} $m \in \mathbb{N}$ is the number of components of the mixture and $0 < \pi_1,\ldots,\pi_m < 1$ are the weights of the components satisfying $\sum_{k=1}^m \pi_k =1 $.} This distribution is one of the most popular multimodal directional distributions \citep[e.g.,][]{wal00,moo03,ban05,mul20}.
-The number of components is set to two as in our proposed model.
+respectively, where $\mu_k \in [0, 2\pi)$ is the mean direction, \kotar{$\kappa_k \in [0, \infty)$ and $\rho_k \in [0, 1]$ are concentration parameters, $\lambda_k \in [-1, 1]$ is a skewing parameter}, $I_{0}(\cdot)$ is the modified Bessel function of the first kind and order zero\chris{,} $m \in \mathbb{N}$ is the number of components of the mixture and $0 < \pi_1,\ldots,\pi_m < 1$ are the weights of the components satisfying $\sum_{k=1}^m \pi_k =1 $. \kotar{The number of free parameters for MovM and MowC is $3m-1$, and that for MossvM and MosswC is $4m-1$.
+These distributions are popular mixtures discussed, e.g., in \citet{wal00,moo03,ban05,mul20,miy20}.
+Note that the mixture of sine-skewed wrapped Cauchy is a submodel of the proposed model \cite[Supplementary Material]{kat15}.}